ThomasGover/The-Play/README.md

 ## Scene ii:

 We open with Cadet X and Cadet Y hanging over a vat of Acid somewhere in Thayer Hall.
-Acid proof sharks swim beneath them
+Acid proof sharks swim beneath them.
+It's a real question how they got here.

 **Cadet X:** What, you expect us to talk?